Pfizer Inc.

 Demand Patterns:

-- Seasonal Trends: Comirnaty revenues are subject to seasonality, with greater revenues typically in the fall and winter.
-Paxlovid revenues trend with infection rates.
+- Seasonal Trends: Certain vaccines, including Comirnaty, exhibit seasonality, with a greater portion of revenues typically anticipated in the fall and winter seasons.
+Paxlovid revenues also trend with COVID-19 infection rates.

 Regulatory Environment & Compliance